Oxford Town Hall: Later developments

+Artworks

 Works of art in the town hall include a portraits of King James II, Queen Anne and the Duke of Marlborough by Godfrey Kneller, a painting depicting the Rape of the Sabine Women by Pietro da Cortona and a painting depicting Saint Peter by Francesco Fontebasso.

+The UK premiere of Ravel's opera L'enfant et les sortilèges (words by Colette) and staged premiere of Stravinsky's Oedipus Rex, conducted by Jack Westrup and directed by John Cox, took place at the town hall on 3 December 1958.